 But the day wasn't just about preparation.
 It was about connection.

-I ended up seeing Eve three separate times today, despite my family very clearly wishing I wouldn't.
+I ended up seeing Eve more than once today, even though I knew others in the house had concerns about it.
 I know how it looks from the outside.
 I understand the concern.
-But sometimes a day pulls you in a direction you don't queste expect—and resisting it would've felt more wrong than going with it.
+But sometimes a day pulls you in a direction you don't quite expect—and resisting it would've felt more wrong than going with it.

 A Quiet Moment of Trust

-The first time I went over, I asked Eve if I could take the youngest to Walmart.
+The first time I went over, I asked Eve if I could take one of her children to the store.
 She'd earned a little money cleaning the back porch and was excited to spend it.
-What started as a simple question turned into something more—Eve decided to send both girls with me instead.
+What started as a simple question turned into something more—Eve decided to send both of her children with me instead.

-The oldest wanted to pick out a birthday gift for a one-year old baby girl.
+One of the children wanted to pick out a birthday gift for a younger child.
 Between them, they only had a couple dollars, so at some point I decided to use my card.
-Before I realized it, I had spent about thirty dollars on a baby I've never even met.
+Before I realized it, I had spent more than I planned on a child I had never even met.

 And somehow, that felt perfectly fine.

 That may not sound like much to most people, but it meant a lot to me.
 Eve trusted me with her children.
-She told me no man had ever been trusted to do that before.
+She told me she had not trusted someone outside the family in that way before.

 I don't take that lightly.